How to Get Real about Revenue Attribution

-Marketing is like quantum physics, where just observing a phenomenon is enough to fundamentally change it.
-When you're able to track the way revenue is earned through end-to-end attribution, the amount of revenue earned actually increases.
-Forrester research analyst Tina Moffett reported that implementing a closed-loop attribution system resulted in a 15-18% revenue lift because it enables marketers to optimize programs based on more sophisticated performance analysis.
+Marketing is like quantum physics, where just observing a phenomenon is enough to change it fundamentally.
+When you’re able to track how revenue is earned through end-to-end attribution, the amount of revenue earned actually increases.
+Forrester Research analyst Tina Moffett reported that implementing a closed-loop attribution system resulted in a 15-18% revenue lift because it enables marketers to optimize programs based on more sophisticated performance analysis.

 Being able to identify the revenue earned by specific marketing activities delivers deeper insight into what works and what doesn’t.
 A Forrester study found that revenue improved digital-media marketing efficiency between 15-30% by enabling marketers to identify and eliminate waste.
 When you know which channels and campaigns are responsible for the greatest revenue gains, you can reallocate funds to areas that generate not just views and clicks but actual dollars.

 Marketing is responsible for a longer and longer stretch of the buyer journey: one Forrester estimate suggested that buyers are up to 90% of the way through their journey before reaching out to a salesperson.
 That means more marketing touches, more campaigns, more content production, and distribution.
 But without being able to track that activity and align it with a specific sales opportunity, marketing remains an unsung hero.
 Revenue attribution enables marketing to prove that without those intensive efforts to nurture and accelerate buyers through the largest part of their journey, sales wouldn’t have those opportunities to close.